DekuWorks/DevPortfolio/README.md

 ### ✅ Week 2: Milestone 2
 - Capture and implement requirements from the live session as GitHub Issues
 - Assign issues to the current Sprint and project board
-- Update documentation in the docs folder as instructed
+- Update documentation as instructed
-- Highlight a key concept in the portfolio (e.g., .gitignore cleanup, project organization)
 - Address all feedback and open issues from previous weeks
-- Update project & portfolio boards: move issues to correct columns
-- Create and describe Milestone 6, assign issues to it
 - Complete feature branch work, create a pull request, and merge to stage

 ### ✅ Week 3: Milestone 3